Multiple Time Frame Analysis

 How do Fractals apply to Financial Markets?

-Markets do the same thing as what we see in nature, creating “patterns within patterns” from smaller timeframes to larger ones.
+Markets behave like nature, creating “Patterns Within Patterns” from smaller timeframes to larger ones.
 Larger timeframe swings are comprised of several identical smaller-timeframe swings.

 We use a “Factor of Five” to break up the different timeframes.